-This article was updated May 23, 2022, to reflect new information from the CDC.
+This article was updated July 5, 2023, to reflect new information from the CDC.

 Need a COVID-19 vaccine?

-“In general, vaccines work by allowing your own body to produce antibodies — to mount a defense – against the disease for which you’ve been vaccinated.
-Your body then remembers what to do if it encounters pathogens from that disease in the future.
+“In general, vaccines work by allowing your own body to produce antibodies.
+Those antibodies mount a defense against the disease for which you’ve been vaccinated,” he said.
+“Your body then remembers what to do if it encounters pathogens from that disease in the future.
 When that happens, the immune system shuts down the virus before any damage is done.”